 Plan some independent activities that the other children can work on when the baby is awake or needing attention.
 I love to have a variety of Usborne activity books and art books close by the kitchen for the moments when my older children are looking for something to do.
 I love the Usborne sticker books for independent learning, such as the Sticker Atlas of the World.

-Helping with Baby
+Helping with the Newborn Baby

 Helping with the baby can be a great learning experience for the older siblings as lots of life skills can be learned when they are helping you with the baby, cooking and cleaning.
 Try to incorporate your older children in with your daily activities as it allows them to have a key role while teaching responsibility.